 A common type of bell pepper, Sweet California wonder peppers are known for their dark green color and delicious flavor.
-It’s your go-to pepper for our Philly Cheesesteak Stuffed Peppers.
+These popular peppers are your go-to pepper for our Philly Cheesesteak Stuffed Peppers.

 2. Cabernet Bell Pepper

-A personal favorite with nothing but sweet flavor, Cabernet Bell Peppers make a great, healthy snack.
-However, they are even better if you want to make roasted bell peppers.
-Don’t forget the crusty bread to go with it.
+A personal favorite with nothing but sweet flavor, Cabernet Bell Peppers makes a great, healthy snack.
+However, these mild peppers are even better if you want to make roasted bell peppers.
+Don't forget the crusty bread to go with it.